January Bass Fishing: Lure Tactics for Tough Conditions

 Leverage the Wolf Moon: Fish daytime or night fishing sessions during the full moon for increased bass activity, using black or brown lures for contrast.

-Slow Retrieves: Drag soft plastics or creature baits along the bottom at 1 turn every 2-3 seconds to match sluggish bass behavior.
+Slow Retrieves: Drag soft plastics or creature baits, along the bottom at 1 turn every 2-3 seconds to match sluggish bass behaviour.

-Tidal Timing: Target 2-3 hours before/after high tide, especially outgoing tides in estuaries, to catch bass foraging with the current.
+Tidal Timing: Target 2-3 hours before/after low & high tide, especially outgoing tides in estuaries, to catch bass foraging with the current.

 Stay Mobile: Move every 20 minutes if no bites, exploring new marks in estuaries or coastal hotspots.